nojronatron/MobWxCloud/README.md

 (incomplete list while in early development)

 - Capture current weather conditions from NWS API and convert for MobWx client consumption.
+- Capture active alerts from NWS API and convert for MobWx client consumption.
 - Leverage .NET Aspire v9.0 for dev time productivity and debugging.

 ## Releases